nelson-n/cs-math-nn/ComputerLanguages/README.md

 Cheatsheet with notes on classes and functions, types and data structures, loops and control flow, and generics.
 Serves as a useful refresher when writing in Java.

-`/DemoCode`
+/`JavaHelpers.java`

-Contains demo Java scripts used for practicing with the language.
+Contains useful Java helpers such as methods for printing arrays and generating random integers.

 ## /R